sasakocic/vk/README.md

 ## Installation

-The Facebook PHP SDK can be installed with [Composer](https://getcomposer.org/).
+The VK PHP SDK can be installed with [Composer](https://getcomposer.org/).
 Run this command:

 ```sh
 composer require skocic/vk